hoelzer-lab/rnaflow/README.md

 --dammit_uniref90        add UniRef90 to the dammit databases  [default: false]

 Computing options:
---cores                  max cores per process for local use [default 10] --max_cores              max cores used on the machine for local use [default 30] --memory                 max memory in GB for local use [default 8 GB] --output                 name of the result folder [default results]
+--cores                  max cores per process for local use [default 1] --max_cores              max cores used on the machine for local use [default Runtime.runtime.availableProcessors()] --memory                 max memory in GB for local use [default 8 GB] --output                 name of the result folder [default results]

---permanentCacheDir      location for auto-download data like databases [default nextflow-autodownload-databases] --condaCacheDir          location for storing the conda environments [default conda] --workdir                working directory for all intermediate results [default /tmp/nextflow-work-ji57pog] --softlink_results       softlink result files instead of copying
+--permanentCacheDir      location for auto-download data like databases [default nextflow-autodownload-databases] --condaCacheDir          location for storing the conda environments [default conda] --singularityCacheDir    location for storing the singularity images [default singularity] --workdir                working directory for all intermediate results [default /tmp/nextflow-work-marie] --softlink_results       softlink result files instead of copying

 Nextflow options:
--with-report rep.html    cpu / ram usage (may cause errors) -with-dag chart.html     generates a flowchart for the process tree -with-timeline time.html timeline (may cause errors)
+-with-tower              Activate monitoring via Nextflow Tower (needs TOWER_ACCESS_TOKEN set) -with-report rep.html    cpu / ram usage (may cause errors) -with-dag chart.html     generates a flowchart for the process tree -with-timeline time.html timeline (may cause errors)